 Safety is a fundamental value.
 It is an integral part of Air Liquide’s operational excellence and culture.
 The Group is committed to efficiently and under all circumstances reducing the exposure of its employees, customers, subcontractors, suppliers and local communities to professional and industrial risks.

-The lost-time accident frequency rate of Air Liquide employees continued to improve and stood at 1.2 at the end of 2019, a 3.9% improvement compared to 2018.
+The lost time injury frequency rate for Air Liquide employees continues to improve, reaching 0.9 at the end of 2020, a 30% improvement over 2019.

 This is the lowest frequency rate the Group has achieved in more than 20 years.